Create Aspects

 CopiedCopy

-To load aspect for testing use the Load Aspect component to load your aspects into the test runtime.
+Use the Load Aspect component to load your aspects into the test runtime, as shown above.

 Documentation